-If a House be let or sub-let to Separate Families, or to Lodgers (not Boarders), each HEAD OF A FAMILY OR LODGER must make a return for his portion of the house upon a
+If a House be let or sub-let to Separate Families, or to Indeed (not Boarders) such History (not Boarders)

+Lodgers (not Boarders), each HEAD OF A FAMILY OR LODGER must make a return for his portion of the house upon a SEPARATE FORM.

-Hotel and Lodging-house Keepers, and Stewards of Clubs, are to give a Return of all Persons who arrive at their Establishments on Monday, the 3rd of April, and who had not been Enumerated elsewhere.
+Hotel and Lodging-house Keepers, and Stewards of Clubs, are to give a Return of all Persons who arrive at their Establishments on Monday, the 8rd of April, and who had not been

 This Paper will be CALLED FOR ON Monday, April 3rd, or as soon after as possible, between the hours of half-past eight in the forenoon and six in the afternoon, by the appointed Enumerator, and it is desirable that the required particulars be written in the proper columns by the Morning of that Day, in order that his progress may not be delayed.
-The Enumerator will assist such Persons as may not be able to fill the Form themselves.
+The Enumerator will assist such Persons as may not be able to fill the Form themselves. themselves.

-No question shall be put by the Enumerator for the purpose of obtaining information other than the information required by the Forms and instructions issued under the authority of
+No question shall be put by the Enumerator for the purpose of obtaining information other than the information required by the Forms and instructions issued under the authority of the Census Act.

 The facts will be published in General Abstracts only, and strict care will be taken that the Returns are not used for the gratification of curiosity, or for any other object than that of rendering the Census as complete as possible.
-If any person employed in taking the Census communicates without lawful authority any information acquired in the course of his employment, he is liable to punishment under the Official
+If any person employed in taking the Census communicates without lawful authority any information acquired in the course of his employment, he is liable to punishment under the Official Secrets Act, 1889.

-Attention is directed to the Extracts from the Census Act printed on this Form; and also to the Directions at head of
+Attention is directed to the Extracts from the Census Act orinted on this Form; and also to the Directions at head of each column.

-WILLIAM J. THOMPSON, Registrar-General, Commissioners.
-EDWARD O'FARRELL, DANIEL S. DOYLE,
+Registrar-General, Commissioners.
+JAM J. THOMPSON, DANIEL S. DOYLE.